Yaogu: Venue Yaogu

 Venue Yaogu refers to performance activities that take place in fixed places such as stages and squares.
 The number of people performing on the stage is usually around a hundred, while the number of people performing in the square can be around a thousand.
 Venue performances are rich in content and diverse in form, with one person playing alone, two people playing against each other, and multiple people playing.
 Road drums are also called "marching drums" and "crossing street drums", which are performed by performers in the process of marching, mainly in line,mainly used in folk activities, such as New Year's Day in the countryside in the first month to create a festive atmosphere.

 Mountain Yaogu

 In recent years, for the purpose of participating in large scale film and television shooting activities, the Yaogu are generally brought to the mountain beams of the Loess Plateau to perform.
 Hundreds of Yaogu performers perform on the loess mountain beams, which is a magnificent and artistic effect with dusty soil, thus forming the mountain Yaogu.

 Accompanying instruments

 Ansai waist drum accompaniment mainly consists of two kinds of percussion and blowing music.
 Percussion music has one or more pieces each of big drum, big flange and small sickle.
-Big drum sound quality is thick, strong volume, penetrating, is the main accompaniment instruments.
-Small shackles belong to the auxiliary instruments, enhance the musical effect, so that the rhythm is more bright and harmonious.
+Big drum sound quality is thick, strong in volume, penetrating, and the main accompaniment instrument.
+Small shackles belong to the auxiliary instruments, and enhance the musical effect, so that the rhythm is more bright and harmonious.
 Blowing music is mainly composed of Penna.